1 OK Google

 A few minutes later I ask Denny if I can read something to him.
 It’s a funny part but he doesn’t even crack a smile.

-“Can you read that again?” he asks me.
+“Can you read that again?”

 I read the two sentences again.
 Now he breaks out laughing.

 I try and focus on my reading but before long I get up and go sit with Denny on the sofa.

 “It’s bedtime,” he tells me as I lean against him.